PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

 - *Prohibit late submissions*: automatically submits any in-progress work at the deadline (ie. files that have been uploaded as drafts but not submitted) and prevents new submissions.
 - *Prohibit new attempts after due date*: prevents beginning a new submission after the deadline.
 Automatically applied if *Prohibit late submissions* is ticked.

-### Individual assessment

 !!!
 Tip

-    To avoid students seeing the Assignment before it is ready, you may like to set up and preview an Assignment in your personal sandpit site (especially if you are new to setting up submission points).
+    You may like to set up and preview an Assignment in your personal sandpit site (especially if you are new to setting up submission points).
 You can then use the [Copy Content tool](../ultra/copy-content.md) to copy it into your module site.

-To set up an individual Assignment:

-1. In the **Assessment section**, hover where you want to add the Assignment and click the **purple plus icon**.
-2. Select **Assignment**.
-3. Add a **descriptive title**, set [appropriate **visibility**](../ultra/content-visibility.md) and add **instructions** as text or a file.
-4. Click the **cog icon** to set a Due Date within working hours and adjust other settings (see suggested settings below).
-5. Click **Save** when finished.
-6. Preview the Assignment and then copy to your module site.

 ![Decorative](images/assignment-set-up.png)